CharlesLedger/charlesledger.github.io/_posts/2019-07-16-Stealing-all-HTC-Exodus-users.md

 Recovered 1 secret in 0.111693s
 ```

 We have just shown how to lower to $2$ the number of necessary shares to reconstruct a secret (instead of $3$).
-Beyond the fact that the 3-out-of-5 threshold is no longer valid, we still consider the security threat as non negligible.
+Beyond the fact that the 3-out-of-5 threshold is no longer valid, we still consider the security threat as non-negligible.
 Ideally, a user should split their seed between $5$ trusted contacts who do not know each other.
 In practice, it seems more realistic to use $5$ trusted contacts even if some of them know each other.

-With this attack, a malicious contact just has to convince (or compromise) only one other trusted contact to fully recover the seed, and access the funds.
+With this attack, a malicious contact just has to convince (or compromise) only one other trusted contact to fully recover the seed, and to access the funds.

 ## Breaking the mechanism